-Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba, California
+Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba And California

 Starting in 2015, Lana Del Rey began what looked like a promising relationship with Francesco Carrozzini, and they even moved in together in Malibu, California.

-However, all of a sudden, it seemed like Francesco Carrozzini had disappeared, and there were multiple photos of Lana Del Rey hanging out by herself in Malibu.
+However, suddenly, it seemed like Francesco Carrozzini had disappeared, and there were multiple photos of Lana Del Rey hanging out by herself in Malibu.
 Also, when Lana Del Rey was getting stalked by “fans” at her Malibu home — where was Francesco Carrozzini?

 The last real photos of Lana Del Rey with Francesco Carrozzini were at a wedding they attended for Beatrice Borromeo in Europe in 2015 with his mother, Franca Sozzani.